mikaelacaron/Basic-Car-Maintenance/README.md

 * **Checkout** a new branch (from the `dev` branch) to work on an issue

 # Contributing
 To start contributing, review [CONTRIBUTING.md](https://github.com/mikaelacaron/Basic-Car-Maintenance/blob/main/CONTRIBUTING.md).
 New contributors are always welcome to support this project.
-Issues labeled `good-first-issue` or `first-timers-only` are great for beginners.

 :eyes: **Please be sure to comment on an issue you'd like to work on and [Mikaela Caron](https://github.com/mikaelacaron), the maintainer of this project, will assign it to you!** You can only work on **ONE** issue at a time.

 Checkout any issue labeled `hacktoberfest` to start contributing.

+## Issue Labels
+* `first-timers-only` is only for someone who has **not** contributed to the repo yet! (and is new to open source and iOS development)
+* `good-first-issue` is an issue that's beginner level

+Please choose an appropriate issue for your skill level

 ### Contributors
 <a href="https://github.com/mikaelacaron/Basic-Car-Maintenance/graphs/contributors">